-Educational loans are available to Graduate/Professional students who are residents of Texas and enrolled full time.
-Loans cannot exceed \$4000 per year for graduate/professional students.
+Educational loans are available to Junior, Senior, or Graduate/Professional students who are residents of Texas and enrolled full time.
+Loans cannot exceed \$2000 per year for undergraduate students or \$4000 per year for graduate/professional students.
 This is a private loan with an interest rate of six percent and must be repaid within four years after repayment begins.
 Please contact the Minnie Stevens Piper Foundation for loan application forms and more information.
 The foundation address is:

-Minnie Stevens Piper Foundation 800 NW Loop 410, STE 200 San Antonio, TX 78216-5699
+Minnie Stevens Piper Foundation

+800 NW Loop 410, STE 200 San Antonio, TX 78216-5699 Phone: 210-525-8494